How to Build DSA Intuition: The Layer Nobody Trains

 The practical path to building intuition pattern by pattern

-Most engineers think algorithmic intuition is something you either have or you don't.
+Algorithmic intuition feels like something you either have or you don't.
 You grind 300 problems, and some people just "see" the pattern faster.
 That framing is wrong.
 If you want to know how to build DSA intuition deliberately, the answer is a specific training step that most preparation methods skip entirely.
 It's the step that actually produces the skill everyone calls "intuition."

 TL;DR